codesnack09-dotcom/Automatic-system-to-turn-on-a-fan-or-AC/README.md

 💡 If you want to run it on Raspberry Pi or Arduino:
 • Replace get_temperature() with actual sensor reading code.
 • Replace the print() commands for ON/OFF with GPIO commands to control a relay module.
+## Support Me
+If you find this project useful, you can support me on [ko-fi.com](https://www.ko-fi.com/codesnack).